 EMISSIONS FROM ENERGY PRODUCTION

-An independent company annually measures the nitrogen and sulfur emissions from energy production at our factory in Russia.
+An independent company measures the nitrogen and sulfur emissions from our own energy production plants.
 Our nitrogen and sulfur emissions are below the set emission limits.

 According to surveys that we have commissioned, odor emissions are momentary.
 The mastication process for softening natural rubber causes discharges of compounds during the precipitation and dehydration phases of rubber milk that results in an unpleasant odor in the near surroundings.
 We use droplet separators for reducing the odors from mastication.
 We have also managed to lower the number of separate mastication processes, thereby reducing the related odors.

 Our factories have introduced new odor control equipment that represents the best available technology (BAT).
-In our Russian and US factories, the technology covers all the mixing lines and all master batch mixing lines in Finland.
+In our US factory, the technology covers all the mixing lines and all master batch mixing lines in Finland.
 We have also managed to lower the number of separate mastication processes, thereby reducing the related odors.

 Some odors are generated during the tire curing process.
 The quantity of the curing fumes released in the process is directly proportional to the amount of cured rubber.
 The concentrations of individual substances in the fumes are very small.